IIIF/api/source/auth/2.0/index.md

 ### B. Versioning

-Starting with version 0.9.0, this specification follows [Semantic Versioning][semver].
-See the note [Versioning of APIs][versioning] for details regarding how this is implemented.
+Starting with version 0.9.0, this specification follows [Semantic Versioning][org-semver].
+See the note [Versioning of APIs][notes-versioning] for details regarding how this is implemented.

 ###  C. Acknowledgments